noahvsb/manifest-ldf-tests/README.md

 # More information

+## queries

+A lot of the queries are inspired by the pre-built queries on [query.linkeddatafragments.org](http://query.linkeddatafragments.org/).

 ## ontology-query-testing

 The ontology which is used by the above named test manifests.
 More information can be found here [ontology](https://github.com/comunica/ontology-query-testing/).